-Imagine a market in Dortmund where you can enjoy everything from Christmas lights to holiday delicacies.
+Imagine a Christmas market in Dortmund where you can enjoy everything from pretty lights to holiday delicacies.
 That’s what the Weihnachtsmarkt has to offer visitors who decide to head here in December.

-Among the top things to do in Dortmund is to check out the over 300 stalls only open for a few days in the year, to celebrate this holiday season.
+Among the top things to do in Dortmund is to check out hundreds of stalls that are only open for a couple of months in the year to celebrate this holiday season.

-Here you find the best of Dortmund attractions, which is the tallest Christmas tree in Germany.
-It’s 45m tall and has over 45,000 lights that light up the whole market.
+Here, you’ll find the best Dortmund attractions and the tallest Christmas tree in Germany.
+It’s 150 feet tall and has over 48,000 lights illuminating the market.

 17. German Football Museum

-The museum has a wide range of exhibits that showcase everything from the early days of football to the present day.
-Some of the highlights include a section on the World Cup, the European Championship trophies, and a replica of the Borussia Dortmund dressing room.
+The German Football Museum has a wide range of exhibits that showcase everything from the early days of football to the present day.
+Some highlights include a section on the World Cup, the European Championship trophies, and a replica of the Borussia Dortmund dressing room.
 Fans of all ages will love engaging in the interactive exhibit at the German Football Museum.